AnnieCannons/intro-to-programming-curriculum/daily-class-notes/daily-class-notes-07-05-2023.md

 ##### Assignments

 - [HTML In Class Exercises](https://github.com/AnnieCannons/html-in-class-exercises), done in class in groups but submitted individually.
 We will be doing this over the course of several days.
+  - We have finished up through the Gallery Section exercise.